 - 1. The chart says to only list programs attended as a full-time student, but the Japanese term means “formally enrolled”, so it does not refer to whether or not you were taking a full-time load of credits.
 Even if you took less than a full-time credit load in a particular semester, as long as you remained fully enrolled, that still counts.
 However, courses at a university or any other school that did not lead to a degree (or to high school graduation, etc.) would not count.
 This includes language programs, extracurricular diploma programs, certification programs, or any other qualifications that are not academic degrees.

 - 8. Attended Multiple Schools: As you can see in the “Primary Education” line of the example, I have included multiple schools for the sample applicant.
 You can fill it out the same way for your situation.
-If there is not enough space, you would write “See attached” in the Name line and explain the details in an attached sheet.
+If there is not enough space, you would write “See attached” in the “School name” field and explain the details in an attached sheet.

 If you are attaching an extra sheet, you should still write the start and end dates on the application form!